raneamri/nextop/README.md

 View menu.

 ### Configurations
-When running Nextop for the first time, without any arguments, or without any pre-configured connections, you will be directed to the configuration page:
+When running Nextop for the first time, without any arguments, without any pre-configured connections, or with no active configured connection, you will be directed to the configuration page:

 ![ConfigPage](https://github.com/raneamri/nextop/blob/main/img/config.png)

 We highly recommend naming connections and giving them unique identifiers.
 Grouping connections facilitates managing them efficiently.
-Currently, to remove connections or modify configurations, you need to access the nextop.conf file manually.
+Currently, to remove connections or modify configurations, you need to access the .nextop.conf file manually.
 After submitting changes, the program will attempt to connect with the specified DSN.

 *As of Fri 23rd June 2023, Nextop supports MySQL as the only DBMS.